Brontotheriidae: Characteristics and evolution

-Brontotheres probably became extinct because they could not adapt to drier conditions and tougher vegetation (such as grasses) that spread during the Oligocene.
+Brontotheres had likely adapted to the warmer and more humid climates of the Eocene, and probably became extinct because they could not adapt to the drier conditions and more open landscapes of the Oligocene.

+Discovery

+Brontotheres were one of the first fossilized mammals to be discovered west of the Mississippi, with the first fossil being found in 1846 in the Badlands, South Dakota.
+Joseph Leidy was the first researcher to scientifically describe brontothere fossils, followed by Cope and Marsh, who studied skulls and entire skeletons.
+Marsh came up with the term "Brontotheridae," identified them as odd-toed ungulates, and identified distinguishing characteristics of the group.
+Brontotheriidae fossils have been found in eastern Europe, eastern Russia, Kazakstan, Pakistan, southeast Asia, Korea, Japan, the southeastern U.S., and Canada.

 Classification

+Brontotheres are an early diverging clade within Perissodactyla.
+Although historically suggested to be closely related to horses, phylogenetic analyses have recovered them to lie outside the clade containing chalicotheres, rhinoceroses, tapirs and horses, or more closely related to chalicotheres, rhinoceroses and tapirs than to horses.

 Two classification systems for Brontotheriidae are presented below.
 The first contains 43 genera and 8 subfamilies, and although it is based on a 1997 publication by McKenna and Bell, it summarizes research that was conducted before 1920 and is badly outdated.
 The second classification is based on 2004 and 2005 research by Mihlbachler et al., which indicates that many of the previous subfamily names are invalid.
 Several more recently discovered brontotheres are included in the newer classification.

 Although Lambdotherium and Xenicohippus were previously included in Brontotheriidae, they are no longer considered members of this family.
 Lambdotherium, though excluded, may be the closest known relative to brontotheres.
 Xenicohippus is now thought to be an early member of the horse family, Equidae.